"Dr. Williamson has been a blessing to the BBSE!"

 In Fall 2024, I developed an outreach module called "Coding a Mars" rover that uses Scratch and ELEGOO Robots to teach the basics of coding, such as if/then statements.

 As of Spring 2024, I am honored to serve as an elected member of the Board of the Environmental Education Association of Alabama.
+As of 2026, I serve as Treasurer.

 I have been a collaborator on 3 NSF grants to WVU researchers to develop science communication resources develop outreach modules featuring their work to be integrated with the West Virginia Science Public Outreach Team (WV SPOT) ambassador training and K-12 school visits.